pgpkeys-eu/pgpkeys-eu.github.io/docs/reservations.md

 * The Signature Types registry [emerged from prehistory](https://datatracker.ietf.org/doc/html/draft-atkins-pgpformat-01#section-6.2.1) complete with gaps which were obviously intended to group sub-ranges with similar semantics, however they are not formally defined.

 Andrew Gallagher (29 January 2025)

+(Edited 2025-02-01 to fix references and clarify 0xFF)